Form of Government: Federal republic

 Capital: Brasília (capital) 3 055 149 inhab.
 (2020); Brasília 4 469 761 inhab.
 (2020), urban agglomeration

 Currency: real (100 centavos)

-President and head of government: Jair Bolsonaro (PSL), elected 28 October 2018, in office since 1 January 2019
+President and head of government: Jair Bolsonaro (Alliance for Brazil), elected 28 October 2018, in office since 1 January 2019

 Chamber of Deputies: seats based on the elections of 7 October 2018: PT ( Workers’ Party, democratic socialist), 56; PSL (Social Liberal Party, nationalist right), 52; PP (Progressistas, liberal conservative), 37; PSD (Social Democratic Party, liberal conservative), 34; MDB (Brazilian Democratic Movement, centrist), 34; PL (Liberal Party, conservative), 33; PSB (Brazilian Socialist Party), 32; PRB (Brazilian Republican Party, conservative), 30; PSDB (Brazilian Social Democracy Party), 29; DEM (Democrats, liberal conservative), 29; PDT (Democratic Labour Party, social democratic), 28; others, 119

 Internet: www.ibge.gov.br (Instituto Brasileiro de Geografia e Estatística)